 Sawyer real estate is some of the most expensive in North Dakota, although Sawyer house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Sawyer isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sawyer are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sawyer is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sawyer is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Sawyer who work in sales jobs (23.33%), office and administrative support (9.33%), and management occupations (9.33%).

-Sawyer is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Sawyer is a great place for families with children to consider.
+First of all, many other families with children live here, making Sawyer a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Sawyer has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Sawyer’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 In terms of college education, Sawyer is nearly on par with the US average for all cities of 21.84%: 20.41% of adults 25 and older in Sawyer have a bachelor's degree or advanced degree.